Lending By Wave: Everything Small Businesses Need To Know

 Before you accept the loan, OnDeck lays out your potential terms in an easy-to-understand format called a SMART Box.
 The document will give you all the information necessary to understand and compare loan offers.

-Along with common metrics such as your factor rate or interest rate, origination fee, and repayment cost, the SMART Box provides these metrics:
+Along with standard metrics, such as your factor rate or interest rate, origination fee, and repayment cost, the SMART Box provides these metrics: